Skip to the content.

 Using es-fetch-api, better readability:

-import { getApi } from "es-fetch-api";
+import { getApi, json, POST } from "es-fetch-api";

 const apiV1 = getApi('http://yourdomain.com/api/v1')

-// read what you see infomation losslessly
+// read exactly what you see

-const resposne = await createUser({
+const response = await createUser({

 firstName: 'Chun',